newcompany123/Subway_server/README.md

 ```

 But, front-end developers need more than the error message.
-They also need the exact number of the duplicate recipe to let user visit the page of the recipe he tried to create.
+They also need the exact number of the duplicate recipe to let user visit the page of the duplicate recipe.
-So, the response should be something like this.
+To do that, we need to turn response into something like this.

 ```json
 {